Aniket Tatkare: Controversies

 In 2012, a Public Interest Litigation (PIL) was filed in the Bombay High Court seeking a CBI investigation into allegations of illegal land acquisition involving Tatkare and his family.
 The petition claimed large-scale land purchases in Raigad district were made through several private companies.

 Media reports have also noted the family’s involvement in real estate, cooperative institutions, and directorships in companies engaged in agriculture, infrastructure, and hospitality.

 Personal life

 Tatkare belongs to the Tatkare political family of Raigad district.
 His father, Sunil Tatkare, is a senior NCP leader and Member of Parliament.
-His sister, Aditi Tatkare, is a Member of the Maharashtra Legislative Assembly and currently serves as the Minister for Women and Child Development in the Government of Maharashtra.
+His younger sister, Aditi Tatkare, is a Member of the Maharashtra Legislative Assembly and currently serves as the Minister for Women and Child Development in the Government of Maharashtra.
 His uncle, Anil Tatkare, and cousin, Avadhut Tatkare, are also active in politics.

 He is married to Vedanti Tatkare, and the couple has two sons.